AntonisTorb/Manga_Plus_D/README.md

 - Run the script with the following command:
   - python main.py

+## In case of failure
 There is a chance the script will show a confirmation message, while nothing was downloaded, possibly due to  the timing of the delay.
 In that case, you can increase the delay on line 18 and try again.

-## In case of failure
-Please note that if this crashes for some reason I have missed, please make sure to check your task manager for any remaining Google Chrome or chromedriver.exe processes that did not close properly.
-I am using a context manager, so this should not happen, but just in case.

-If the app crashes, it does not necessarily mean that it will always fail, so please trty again with a longer delay on line 18.
+Additionally, if the app crashes, it does not necessarily mean that it will always fail, so please try again with a longer delay on line 18.

 ## Future
-~~I will explore if it's possible to use other browsers.~~ Also, planning to create a simple GUI that accepts multiple URLs/manga title URL, and downloads the chapters in succession.
+~~I will explore if it's possible to use other browsers.
+Also, planning to create a simple GUI that accepts multiple URLs/manga title URL, and downloads the chapters in succession~~.
 Finally, create an executable file.

 ## Credits
 Big part of the code by [H.Lima in StackOverflow](https://stackoverflow.com/questions/64172105/acess-data-image-url-when-the-data-url-is-only-obtain-upon-rendering).